-- $\ minimise\ was te\ generated\ by\ our\ operations\ and\ our\ work.\ Providing\ our\ people$ with branded reusable tumblers in order to minimise plastic cups use - reuse and recycle, wherever possible - maximise recovery and recycling of our waste output, purchase, wherever possible products, especially office consumables and stationery, containing recycled materials - evaluate and utilise technologies that could assist in becoming a more environmentally friendly firm.
-Effective from 2019, our firm has proceeded with various actions in order to eliminate the use of paper.
+- minimise waste generated by our operations and our work.
+Providing our people with branded reusable tumblers and mugs for eliminating plastic from the workplace - reuse and recycle, wherever possible - maximise recovery and recycling of our waste output, purchase, wherever possible products, especially office consumables and stationery, containing recycled materials - evaluate and utilise technologies that could assist in becoming a more environmentally friendly Firm.
+Effective from 2019, our Firm has proceeded with various actions in order to eliminate the use of paper.
 As of 2020, colleagues use the M-Files platform - an Intelligent Information Management System.
 All documents and our work are saved on this platform, which was designed and installed, based on our internal policies and procedures. - encourage and promote awareness for all people to behave in an environmentally friendly manner.